kuruwa2/ctf-writeups/HSCTF 6/Hidden Flag/Readme.md

 ![alt text](xortool.png)

+It xor the whole file with different possible key.

 The first key it use is literally invisible, and the first [file](xor.png) of the output give us the flag

 ![alt text](xor.png)